microspectrometer/dev-kit-2020/README.md

         - in the future, `LisInit()` will not start the clock
         - this will be a separate command to leave power-down mode
         - but for now intialize in power up mode
+- [ ] TODO: implement a power-down mode
+    - [ ] provide a SPI command to enter/exit power-down mode
 - Do I need to use the *ISR* to do things on clock rising/falling edges?
 - No, this can be done without interrupts by polling flags and manually clearing flags.
 In fact it is slightly faster without interrupts because it cuts out